 ‘What happened?
 I remember falling asleep in the ashes of the camp at the World Cup, but that’s it.’

-‘You were found by one of the Bulgarian team’s cheerleaders after the chaos was over.
-She, of course, recognised you and brought you to the nearest hospital point.
-The Weasley family and Miss Granger then brought you here once your condition was established to be non-severe.’
+‘You were found by one of the Bulgarian team’s cheerleaders after the chaos of the attack was over.
+She brought you to the nearest hospital point.
+The Weasley family and Miss Granger then brought you here once your condition was established as non-severe.’

 ‘Are they all okay?’

-‘It’s the start of the year,’ Harry said.
+‘It’s the start of the year.’
+He mustered a grin.
 ‘I wasn’t expecting anything for months.’

 ‘Be that as it may, Mr Potter, you are awake.
 Once I have made sure you are fine, you may return to Gryffindor Tower.’
 The nurse placed the tip of her wand against his forehead, tutting when Harry flinched.

 ‘Everything seems fine.’
 She nodded.
 ‘Off with you and don’t let me see you back in this bed for the rest of the year.’